Waitherero-coder/Personal-Portfolio/README.md

 ---

 ## 🚀 Project Overview
-This project is a fully‑responsive, multi‑page website built as the final assignment for the Web Technologies class.
-It serves as both a portfolio and product‑showcase, integrating HTML5, CSS, JavaScript, and deployment practices.
+This project serves as both a portfolio and product‑showcase, integrating HTML5, CSS, JavaScript, and deployment practices.

 ---